29 Jan The 3 Stages of Addiction

-With initial withdrawal, the person realizes that the easiest way to relieve the distress is to use the drug or alcohol.
+With the initial withdrawal, the person realizes that the easiest way to relieve the distress is to use the drug or alcohol.
 This can soon become a vicious cycle of cravings and drug-seeking behavior.

 The prefrontal cortex in the brain regulates self-control and decision-making.
 Addiction changes this part of the brain, disabling the person’s ability to think rationally, decision making, and resist the urge to consume the drug or alcohol.

-So, addiction has nothing to do with lack of will-power, as is commonly believed.
+So, addiction has nothing to do with a lack of will-power, as is commonly believed.
 It is a disease involving changes in the brain and if left untreated, substance abuse disorders turn chronic, progressive, and eventually fatal.

 Fortunately, there is hope with the right substance abuse treatment.
-With help and time, the person can recover completely and a return to a productive, drug-free life.
+With help and time, the person can recover completely and return to a productive, drug-free life.